Optimal Designs for 2^k Factorial Experiments with Binary Response

 Since locally D-optimal designs depend on $w_i$'s, they require assumed values of $w_i$'s, or $\beta_i$'s, as input.
-In Section~\ref{sec:robust}, we will examine the robustness of D-optimal designs to mis-specification of $\beta_i$'s.
+In Section~5, we will examine the robustness of D-optimal designs to mis-specification of $\beta_i$'s.
 An alternate to local optimality is Bayes optimality (Chaloner and Verdinelli, 1995).
-In our setup, a Bayes D-optimal design maximizes the $E(\log|X'WX|)$ where the expectation is taken over the prior on $\beta_i$'s.
+In our setup, a Bayes D-optimal design maximizes $E(\log|X'WX|)$ where the expectation is taken over the prior on $\beta_i$'s.
 One difficulty of Bayes optimality is that it is computationally expensive.
-In order to reduce the computational time we will explore an alternative suggested by Atkinson, Donev and Tobias (2007) where $W$ in the Bayes criterion is replaced by its expectation.
-We will call this {\it EW} (expectation of $W$) optimality.
+In order to overcome this drawback we explore an alternative suggested by Atkinson, Donev and Tobias (2007) where $W$ in the Bayes criterion is replaced by its expectation.
+We call this {\it EW} (expectation of $W$) D-optimality.